 LATEST NEWS FROM MAA

-Approximately 50 glass ingots.
-Aquamarine-colored raw glass from the Early Roman period.
-They were recovered from the Adrasan Hacıvatburnu wreck.
+Approximately 50 aquamarine-colored glass ingots from the Early Roman period were recovered from the Adrasan Hacıvatburnu wreck.

-An olive oil amphora of Gazan origin, recovered from the Kaş Besmi Island underwater excavation (9th-10th century AD).
-Olive seats, 1000-1100 years old, found inside an amphora from the wreck.
+An olive oil amphora of Gazan origin was recovered from the Kaş Besmi Island underwater excavation (9th-10th century AD).
+Olive pits, 1000-1100 years old, were found inside an amphora from the wreck.

 The Underwater Archaeology Center Laboratory of Akdeniz University has been officially certified as a laboratory by the Ministry of Culture.
-The conservation and restoration of artifacts recovered from the sea have begun here.
+The conservation and restoration of artifacts recovered from the sea have begun at this facility.

 A Ford Ranger pickup truck was purchased by AXA Türkiye for use in winter diving operations.

-We have started underwater archaeology studies on sunken ships in the depths.
+We have started underwater archaeology studies on sunken ships at greater depths.
 In this field, we are collaborating with Hoytek, an Ankara-based ROV manufacturer.

 CMAS has sent Scientific Diving Cards to UNESCO.

-Minister of Culture and Tourism MEHMET NURİ ERSOY visited the UPL ship and the Kumluca Excavation and made two dives.
+Minister of Culture and Tourism Mehmet Nuri Ersoy visited the UPL ship and the Kumluca excavation site, where he made two dives.

-With the contributions of our association, two international programs will be implemented between May 14-23, 2025.
+With the contributions of our association, two international programs will be held between May 14-23, 2025.

 Charter of the Association (PDF)